bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 ```

 To add a *surround pair* one can visually select the candidate text and enter
-*S* followed by the *surround* character(s) of choice.
+**S** followed by the *surround* character(s) of choice.

 It is even possible to add in *surrounding pairs* whilst in insert mode.
 Use a
-single *Control-S* followed by the *surround* character(s).
+single *Control-S* followed by the surround character(s).
 Use a double
 *Control-S-S* to spread the surround over multiple lines.
 Note, in both cases
 the cursor will be inserted *between* the *surrounding pair*.
 The double
 *Control-S-S* is especially useful for inserting curly braces in
 C/C++/Java/JavaScript type languages.

-This plugin is harder to explain than it is to use, however once you *get it*
+Note, this plugin is harder to explain than it is to use, however once you *get
-you cant' imagine life without it.
+it* you can't imagine life without it.